 During the American Revolution, the Moravians and their converts hoped to remain neutral, yet both the English and the Americans refused to trust them.
 Facing harassment from both sides, Zeisberger and his followers abandoned Schoenbrunn in early 1778.
 They held a final service in the church, after which they tore down their house of worship to prevent its desecration.
 At this time, most of the Moravians and their wards relocated to Lichtenau.
 In late 1778 or early 1779, the Moravians briefly reoccupied Schoenbrunn, but continuing threats from American forces prompted the Moravians to abandon permanently this village and resettle along the Sandusky River in 1781.

-Schoenbrunn has since been rebuilt and is administered as an historic site by the Ohio Historical Society.
+Schoenbrunn has since been rebuilt and is administered as an historic site by the Ohio History Connection.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.

 - Zeisberger, David.
 Schoenbrunn Story: Excerpts from the Diary of the Reverend David Zeisberger, 1772-1777, at Schoenbrunn in the Ohio Country.
-Columbus: Ohio Historical Society, 1972.
+Columbus: Ohio History Connection, 1972.